eazar001/mousetrap/README.md

 ### What is this?

-This is a small utility for linux desktops that hide the mouse during periods of inactivity.
+This is a small utility for linux desktops that hides the mouse during periods of inactivity.
 When the user does need to use the mouse again, the mouse pointer will be unhidden so that normal use can resume.
 Some users tend to get distracted when reading or working with a mouse pointer that sits over the content.
 This is very similar to programs like `hhp`, `hhpc`, `unclutter`, etc.

 The process flow of `mousetrap` is as follows: